John M. Bennett: Personal life

 Bennett was born in 1942 in Chicago.
 After World War II he spent three years of his childhood living in Japan, where his father (John W. Bennett) was working as an anthropologist.
-He received English and Spanish degrees from Washington University in St. Louis, and then went on to complete a Ph.
-D. in twentieth-century Latin American literature at UCLA in 1970 before returning to one-time childhood home of Columbus, Ohio, where he worked as a Spanish professor at Ohio State University before becoming a librarian there in 1976.
+He received English and Spanish degrees from Washington University in St. Louis, and then went on to complete a Ph.D. in twentieth-century Latin American literature at UCLA in 1970 before returning to one-time childhood home of Columbus, Ohio, where he worked as a Spanish professor at Ohio State University before becoming a librarian there in 1976.

 Writing and publishing

 John M. Bennett has published over 500 books and chapbooks of poetry and other materials and contributed to numerous other publications.
 Bennett mentions Pablo Neruda, César Vallejo, and Octavio Paz as writers who have been important to him.

 As well as steadily producing and distributing his own work since the early 1970's, Bennett has published thousands of limited edition items by writers who compose visual poetry, word art, and other experimental fiction/art/poetry through "Luna Bisonte Prods", a small press founded in 1974.
-Between 1975 and 2005 Luna Bisonte Prods published Lost and Found Times, called "probably the most persistently experimental literary magazine to survive for more than a decade in America" by Richard Kostelanetz.
+Between 1975 and 2005, Luna Bisonte Prods published Lost and Found Times, which was called "probably the most persistently experimental literary magazine to survive for more than a decade in America" by Richard Kostelanetz.

-Bennett has been long been active in the mail-art network, exchanging booklets, poems, and other mailable artworks with artists around the world.
+Bennett has long been active in the mail-art network, exchanging booklets, poems, and other mailable artworks with artists around the world.
 He met his wife, the artist Catherine M. Bennett, through mail-art correspondence, which was the subject of the 1982 short film Mail Art Romance by John McClintock.

 Bennett's papers, and published works, as well as the results of his own publishing activities (including 30 years of "Lost & Found Times" magazine), are collected in several major institutions, including Washington University in St. Louis, SUNY Buffalo, Ohio State University, The Smithsonian Institution, and The Museum of Modern Art.

 Bennett is the curator of the "Avant Writing Collection", "The William S. Burroughs Collection", and "The Cervantes Collection" at the Ohio State University Libraries.